-"Most people experience SAD during the winter," explains Stephen Buckley, head of information at the mental health charity Mind.
-"Less commonly, some people find they experience SAD in reverse, with depressive symptoms occurring in summer.
+"Most people experience winter SAD," explains Stephen Buckley, head of information at the mental health charity Mind.
+"Less commonly, some people find they experience the SAD seasonal pattern in reverse, with this type of depression occurring in the summer months.
 SAD is most common in countries like the UK where there are large changes in the weather and daylight hours during the different seasons."

-The causes of SAD, and especially summer SAD, aren't always clear, reveals Buckley.
+The causes of SAD, and especially the summer depression version of SAD, aren't always clear, reveals Buckley.

 "It is important to say that the causes of SAD are unlikely to be purely physical and that we don't fully understand them," he stresses.
-"It's likely that other elements such as difficult life events, trauma and physical illness can also cause depression and SAD, and the impact SAD has on you will also be affected by your overall feelings and coping skills."
+"It's likely that other elements such as difficult life events, trauma and physical illness can also cause winter or summer depression and SAD, and the impact SAD disorder has on you will also be affected by your overall feelings and coping skills."

 Summer can bring specific challenges that might affect people’s mental health, Buckley reveals.

 "Lots of people find body image worries are heightened in summer, especially for people who are unhappy with their weight, size or have scars from self-harming, for example.
-Also, longer daylight hours and shorter nights can cause disruption to our sleep, and it might be harder to get the amount of sleep that some people need to keep well causing sufferers to feel sleepy during the day."
+Also, longer daylight hours and shorter nights can cause disruption to our sleep patterns, and it might be harder to get the amount of sleep that some people need to keep well causing sufferers to feel sleepy during the day."

-According to UK voluntary organisation SADA, sleep problems (disturbed nights as well as excessive tiredness during the day) are a common symptom of SAD, whether experienced as summer depression or winter.
-Others include depression, lethargy, loss of libido, anxiety and irritability, and a craving for carbohydrates and sweet foods.
+Circadian rhythm problems - disturbed nights as well as excessive tiredness during the day - are a common symptom of SAD, whether experienced as summer depression or winter.
+Others include depression, decreased energy levels, loss of libido, anxiety and irritability, and a craving for carbohydrates and sweet foods.

-"Many of us experience a dip in our mood or a touch of the 'winter blues'," says Buckley.
+"Many of us experience a dip in our mood," says Buckley.
 "But if you experience SAD, you may find it difficult to stay in work and maintain relationships, and can lose all interest in the things in life you used to enjoy."

-Thankfully, with a little planning there are myriad practical ways to take the fight to SAD this summer.
+With a little planning there are myriad practical ways to take the fight to summer depression.

-Create a sleep action plan.
-Blackout curtains, lighter blankets, and practical gadgets such as fans and air conditioners can help you recharge your batteries during the night.
+- Create a sleep action plan.
+Blackout curtains, lighter blankets, an air conditioned room and practical gadgets such as fans and seasonal affective disorder lamps can help you recharge your batteries during the night.

-In addition to self-help, a salad of treatments can help alleviate the symptoms of SAD during the summer months.
+In addition to self-help, several treatments can help alleviate summer depression symptoms.

 "If you're worried about your mental health, it's always a good idea to seek help - even if you're not sure if you are experiencing a specific mental health problem such as SAD or depression," Buckley concludes.